heechankim/heechankim/README.md

   - "RealWorld HTTP" Study - 🟢

 - Long Term Project
-  - Write a Terraform code for each Common architecture cases (Planing in 4 Days, Developing in 8 Days, Documenting in 2 Days) - 🔴
+  - Write a Terraform code for each Common architecture cases - 🔴 Planing in 4 Days
+    Developing in 8 Days
+    Documenting in 2 Days

   - EKS Project - 🔴

 ### My Study List